Double-Dot-Interactive/bevy_animations/README.md

 * **Note** that you can send an event of the same name multiple times even during animation without ruining it

 * **Note** if you send an event with a different name the current animation of the entity will change immediately.

+* **Note** an animation that has been sent will animate till end or repeat forever

-Knowing this you can change the `player_running` animation to `player_die` in another system where you could check collisions like this
+#### Knowing this you can change the `player_running` animation to `player_die` in another system where you could check collisions like this
 ```rust
 fn check_collisions(
     mut commands: Commands,